What is the Iowa eTranscript Gateway?

 What is the timeline for implementation?

-Testing for the Iowa eTranscript Gateway is scheduled to begin sometime during the 2021-2022 academic year.
-The goal is to launch Iowa eTranscript Gateway during the 2022-2023 academic year.
+Testing for the Iowa eTranscript Gateway is expected to begin in the 2022-2023 academic year.
+The goal is to gradually phase districts and colleges into the project throughout the year.

 What should our district expect if we participate in the testing?